pantheon-systems/documentation/source/content/guides/drupal/drupal-hosted-md/13-troubleshooting.md

 integration: [multidev, drush]
 ---

-This section covers common troubleshooting scenarios when migrating a Multidev site to Drupal:latest.
+This section covers common troubleshooting scenarios when migrating a Multidev site to the latest version of Drupal.

 ## Your requirements could not be resolved to an installable set of packages